shd101wyy/qubit.js/README.md

 # qubit.js
-A simple quantum computing circuit simulator (working on progress)
+A simple quantum computing circuit simulator (working in progress)
 **Not Finished yet!**

 ## Install